 |Lunch entrée at ‘Clos des Courts‘ restaurant in Saintes|

 As you stroll past any restaurant, you’ll notice, their menus are posted on the outside.
 Either in a small, glassed-in display window, on a sandwich-board on the sidewalk or on a similar chalkboard device.
-Listed there you find pages of their regular ‘à la carte’ choices plus the ‘prix fixe’ menu options.
-And that’s were it gets interesting.
+You’ll find pages of their regular ‘à la carte’ choices plus the ‘prix fixe’ menu options.
+And that’s where it gets interesting.
 Most restaurants offer one or more meals at set prices, prix fixe.
 These meals usually include an entrée (entrance), which in the US is called an appetizer, followed by the main course, le plat principal (main dish), which in the US is called an entree, concluding with dessert.
 There are as many variations to prix fixe menus, as there are restaurants.
 You may have a choice between several offerings per course, there may be amuse-gueules to introduce the chef’s prowess or tiny sherbets to cleanse your palate between courses, there may be a separate cheese course or a shared preparation, like a fondue course.
 Customarily the menu price rises with the number of courses included.

 [For all my foody readers out there, here’s a historical background on entrée versus entree]

-Selecting from the à la carte offerings, assembling ones personal course sequence, is almost always more costly, than choosing a prix fixe menu.
+Selecting from the à la carte offerings, assembling one’s personal course sequence, is almost always more costly, than choosing a prix fixe menu.
 Unless, of course, you opt for only a quick nibble of undressed salad greens, in which case they won’t seat you ever again and your worries about restaurant cost are over.
 All these prices listed by any given restaurant are a constant, independent of time of day.
 In other words, you don’t get a prix fixe menu or any à la carte item for less, just because the nearby church bells toll the noon hour.

 |My lovely dessert|

 What then makes a midday meal so much more affordable than eating out in the evening?
+Le plat du jour!

 The restaurant meal offered exclusively for lunch.
 Here too, one runs into slight variations from restaurant to restaurant, but the main criteria of any plat du jour are identical: a freshly cooked dish to be served on weekdays only, between noon and 14 h or until they run out, whichever comes first.